"A relatively new once-a-day antiepileptic drug (AED) is as effective as an older standard one given twice daily, according to a randomized trial.

 Suicidal Thinking and Behavior

-Patients, their caregivers, and families should be informed that antiepileptic drugs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
-Behaviors of concern should be reported immediately to healthcare providers.
+Inform patients, their caregivers, and families that antiepileptic drugs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Behaviors of concern should be reported immediately to healthcare providers [see WARNINGS AND PRECAUTIONS].

-Patients should be advised about the potential for somnolence or dizziness and advised not to drive or operate machinery until they have gained sufficient experience on BANZEL (rufinamide tablets) to gauge whether it adversely affects their mental and/or motor performance.
+Inform patients about the potential for somnolence or dizziness and advise them not to drive or operate machinery until they have gained sufficient experience on BANZEL to gauge whether it adversely affects their mental and/or motor performance [see WARNINGS AND PRECAUTIONS].

-Female patients of childbearing age should be warned that the concurrent use of BANZEL (rufinamide tablets) with hormonal contraceptives may render this method of contraception less effective [see DRUG INTERACTIONS].
-Additional non-hormonal forms of contraception are recommended when using BANZEL (rufinamide tablets) .
+- Inform female patients of childbearing age that the concurrent use of BANZEL with hormonal contraceptives may render this method of contraception less effective.
+Recommend patients use additional non-hormonal forms of contraception when using BANZEL [see DRUG INTERACTIONS].

-Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy.
-They should also be encouraged to enroll in the North American Antiepileptic Drug Pregnancy Registry if they become pregnant.
+Advise patients to notify their physician if they become pregnant or intend to become pregnant during therapy.
+Encourage patients to enroll in the North American Antiepileptic Drug Pregnancy Registry if they become pregnant.
 To enroll, patients can call the toll free number 1-888-233-2334 [see Use In Specific Populations].

-Rufinamide was given in the diet to mice at 40, 120, and 400 mg/kg/day and to rats at 20, 60, and 200 mg/kg/day for two years.
+Rufinamide was given in the diet to mice at 40, 120, and 400 mg/kg per day and to rats at 20, 60, and 200 mg/kg per day for 2 years.
 The doses in mice were associated with plasma AUCs 0.1 to 1 times the human plasma AUC at the maximum recommended human dose (MRHD, 3200 mg/day).
 Increased incidences of tumors (benign bone tumors (osteomas) and/or hepatocellular adenomas and carcinomas) were observed in mice at all doses.
 Increased incidences of thyroid follicular adenomas were observed in rats at all but the low dose; the low dose is < 0.1 times the MRHD on a mg/m² basis.